 When formulating the Medium-Term Management Plan, the Tokyu Fudosan Holdings Group identified key social issues that will be important to the Group over the long term and then identified materialities while taking into consideration the opinions of experts with advanced knowledge regarding the low birthrate and aging society, lifestyles, the environment, work styles, and ESG investment.
 We verified opportunities and risks in our business activities associated with these key issues with an awareness of social problems that affect the Group.
-In order to achieve sustainable increases in value, we will undertake measures to address social issues through our business activities in accordance with the Value Frontier 2020 Medium-Term Management Plan.
+In order to achieve sustainable society and increases in our corporate value, we will undertake measures to address social issues through our business activities in accordance with the Value Frontier 2020 Medium-Term Management Plan.

-Selection Process
+Identification Process